infinitydaemon/OpSec-Kernel/Documentation/hwmon/corsair-psu.rst

 ---------------

 =======================	========================================================
-ocpmode                 Single or multi rail mode of the PCIe power connectors product                 Product name of the psu uptime			Session uptime of the psu uptime_total		Total uptime of the psu vendor			Vendor name of the psu
+uptime			Current uptime of the psu uptime_total		Total uptime of the psu vendor			Vendor name of the psu product			Product name of the psu
 =======================	========================================================